 No Affiliate is under any obligation to share any investment opportunity, idea or strategy with the Fund.
 As a result, an Affiliate may compete with the Fund for appropriate investment opportunities.
-As a result of this and several other factors, the results of the Fund's investment activities may differ from those of an Affiliate and of other accounts managed by an Affiliate, and it is possible that the Fund could sustain losses during periods in which one or more Affiliates and other accounts achieve profits on their trading for proprietary or other accounts.
+The results of the Fund's investment activities, therefore, may differ from those of an Affiliate and of other accounts managed by an Affiliate, and it is possible that the Fund could sustain losses during periods in which one or more Affiliates and other accounts achieve profits on their trading for proprietary or other accounts.
 The opposite result is also possible.

-The Fund may, from time to time, enter into transactions in which BFA's or an Affiliate's clients have an interest adverse to the Fund.
+In addition, the Fund may, from time to time, enter into transactions in which BFA's or an Affiliate's other clients have an adverse interest.
 Furthermore, transactions undertaken by Affiliate-advised clients may adversely impact the Fund.
-Transactions by one or more Affiliate-advised clients or BFA may have the effect of diluting or otherwise disadvantaging the values, prices or investment strategies of the Fund.
+Transactions by one or more Affiliate-advised clients or by BFA may have the effect of diluting or otherwise disadvantaging the values, prices or investment strategies of the Fund.